The halo bias for number counts on the light cone from relativistic N-body simulations: The linear bias model in harmonic space

 We compare the nonlinear angular scale from our simulation to the ansatz often used in the literature $\ell_\mathrm{nl} = r(\bar{z}) k_\mathrm{max}$, see for example Refs.~\cite{Lorenz:2017iez, Tanidis:2021uxp}.
 Note that in our application $k_\mathrm{max}$ is the maximum wavenumber at which the linear bias model is valid in Fourier space, assuming that the nonlinearities of matter are well-modelled in the matter power spectrum by the \texttt{HMCODE}, while in Refs.~\cite{Lorenz:2017iez, Tanidis:2021uxp} $k_\mathrm{max}$ fixes the maximum wavenumber of validity for linear perturbation theory.
 In practice, for biased tracers, it is not realistic to separate the nonlinearities of matter from the effect of biasing.
 Nevertheless, this approximation is often used in cosmological forecasts, see for example~\cite{Euclid:2019clj, Euclid:2021rez, Euclid:2021qvm}.
 Therefore, in this section, we assess up to which scales this approach is legitimate.

-In our simulation results we cannot identify a clear redshift dependence from both these criteria.
+In our simulation results we cannot identify a clear redshift dependence from both our criteria.
 In \texttt{unity2-lowz} ($\bar{z} < 0.85$) we see that the linear bias prescription that we adopt here is not valid anymore for $\ell > 200-400$, while the nonlinear angular scale in \texttt{unity2-highz} ($0.85 < \bar{z} \le 3$) ranges roughly between $ 150 < \ell_\mathrm{nl} < 700$ with large fluctuations.
 The general trend of our numerical results tells us that at high redshift the linear bias description cannot be extended up to smaller scales, unlike the ansatz $\ell_\mathrm{nl} = r(\bar{z}) k_\mathrm{max}$, and that including scales above $\ell_\mathrm{nl} \sim 400$ in a cosmological analysis without a consistent treatment of nonlinear biasing is too optimistic.
 We understand this result as follows.
-Matter nonlinearities and biasing have an opposite redshift dependence: nonlinear corrections to the clustering of matter grow in the late-time Universe, while biasing has a larger impact at early times.
-In the clustering statistics of a biased tracer these two effects are mixed, and they lead to the noisy redshift dependence of nonlinearities displayed in Fig.~\ref{fig:lmax-fit}.
+Matter non-linearities and biasing have an opposite redshift dependence: nonlinear corrections to the clustering of matter grow in the late-time Universe, while biasing has a larger impact at early times.
+In the clustering statistics of a biased tracer these two effects are mixed, and they lead to the noisy redshift dependence of non-linearities displayed in Fig.~\ref{fig:lmax-fit}.
+At early times, the halo power spectrum is non-linear since halos are highly biased objects.
+At late times it is non-linear since matter fluctuations have entered the non-linear regime.
+This behaviour is certainly mass dependent and halos with much smaller masses will tend to be less biased, especially at higher redshift.